Farkhunda Zahra Naderi: Advisory Role to the President

-Peace
+Peace Award UN

-Farkhunda Zahra Naderi was nominated by UNDP for the 2012 N-Peace Award.
+Miss Naderi was nominated by UNDP for the 2012 N-Peace Award.
 She won the award through an electronic voting system.
 Naderi nominated a female Afghan parliamentarian, Masuada Karokhi, and campaigned for her.
 Then in 2013 MP Karokhi won the N-Peace award.

 Farkhunda Zahra Naderi was the only female representative from Afghanistan who participated in three consecutive unofficial Chantilly Conferences at Paris in 2010 and 2012.

-Chadari Design:Chadari Vs Lungi or Peace VS War
+Chadari Design: Chadari Vs Lungi or Peace Vs War

 Chadari Design is a symbolic brand established in August 2019 by Farkhunda Zahra Naderi with an aim to support and empower women.
-It was inaugurated through ‘Chadari Vs Lungi' (Burka VS Turban) or ‘Peace Vs War' exhibition in Kabul.
-Miss Naderi argues that the Chadari design within its creations and artistic work attempts to bring the focus first on the women’s rights as a core notion of “human rights” and” equality” then it draws attention on the types of dressing women choose to wear.
+It was inaugurated through 'Chadari Vs Lungi' (Burka VS Turban) or 'Peace Vs War' exhibition in Kabul.
+Miss Naderi argues that the Chadari design within its creations and artistic work attempts to bring the focus first on the women's rights as a core notion of "human rights" and" equality" then it draws attention on the types of dressing women choose to wear.